WebOrigami/docs/src/content/framework/intro5.md

 Graph Origami includes a number of [built-in functions](/cli/builtins.html), but it's very easy to add your own: just create a JavaScript file with the name of the function (like `greet`) you will use in expressions.

+Note: the Graph Origami server reflects changes to files like `+stuff.yaml` with a simple browser refresh.
+However, since JavaScript files like `greet.js` can only be loaded once, if you edit a JavaScript file, you will have to restart the Graph Origami server to see the edit's effects.
+In Glitch, the server automatically restarts, but if you're running on StackBlitz or your own environment you will have to restart the server manually: hit Ctrl+C, then issue the command `npm run start`.

 ## Any key can be a formula

-Above you created formulas in a YAML file called `+public.yaml` by putting formulas in the key of a key/value pair.
+Above you created formulas in a YAML file called `+stuff.yaml` by putting formulas in the key of a key/value pair.
 That same formula ability applies to other graphs as well — including, it turns out, file system graphs.

 In the case of the file system, the keys are file names (including folder names).
 This means that… you can put formulas in file names?